 Students in Saint Paul Public Schools have opportunities in:

-- Elementary K-5 classroom theatre taught by general education teachers and is infused into other subject areas.
-In arts focused schools, theatre is instructed by specialists.
+- Elementary K-5 classroom theatre is taught by general education teachers and is infused into other subject areas.
+In arts-focused schools, theatre is instructed by specialists.

 - Secondary theatre courses include Acting Explorations, Arts Literacy Explorations, Theatre Production, Improvisation, Sketch Comedy Writing, Technical Theatre and advanced Theatre courses such as Theatre IB and opportunities to join Theatre clubs and perform in Musical Theatre.

-- Teaching Artists also provide residencies at some schools and students attend performances locally at organizations such as Ordway, Stepping Stone Theatre, Pagea Theatre and have opportunities to act in local productions, for example in Young Audiences Initative performances.
+- Teaching Artists also provide residencies at some schools and students attend performances locally at organizations such as Ordway, Stepping Stone Theatre, Pangea Theatre and have opportunities to act in local productions, for example in Young Audiences Initiative performances.